Did ‘RHOA’ Kenya Moore’s Ex Hint That She Had Done Cocaine?

 The Real Housewives of Atlanta star has definitely kept her storyline interesting this season.

-Kenya Moore and Marlo Hampton have gotten in a pretty heated argument to keep things exciting on the most recent episode of the Bravo reality show, according to Bravotv.com.
+Kenya Moore and Marlo Hampton have gotten into a pretty heated argument to keep things exciting on the most recent episode of the Bravo reality show, according to Bravo.

 Kenya and Marlo did not play nice with one another when it came to tossing shade around the campfire.
 Marlo commented about Kenya’s estranged relationship with her mother.